reproducible-reporting/stepup-reprep/docs/reference/sync_zenodo_config.md

 python tools/update_zenodo_vocabularies.py
 ```

-That script rewrites `zenodo_vocabularies.yaml` in place
+That script rewrites `zenodo_vocabularies.yaml` and `zenodo_vocabularies.md` files in place
 and prints the added and removed identifiers per vocabulary,
 so that the refresh can be reviewed before it is committed.
-Do not edit the file by hand.
+Do not edit these files by hand.